arthurfeeney/nn/README.md

 ### Layers:
 dense
-Convolution (Broke this trying to implement it in a different way...)
+Convolution (Currently Broken, tried to implement it in a different way...)
 Batch normalization (This runs, but I haven't had a test to run on a cluster with a large enough network.)
 Dropout
 Evolutional Dropout